liubo404/liubo404.github.io/_posts/2015-10-13-sakai-modifications-notes.md

 {% include JB/setup %}

 1.bigbluebutton integration steps
-  -install BBB server
+  - insetall BBB server
-  -install BBB war to tomcat home
+  - install BBB war to tomcat home
   - config the BBB client url and salt from the server